Asparagus in not a vegetable crop for the inpatient gardener, to get any thing near a decent crop it takes 2yrs of growing.

 Good drainage is needed so consider a raised bed system if needs be.
 A good light position and sheltered from strong winds as the plants ferny foliage is quite tall (4ft).
 Dig in a good quantity of rotted manure or compost in autumn before planting in the following spring.

-Remove all perennial weed roots when preparing the soil, as its almost impossible to do so once the asparagus roots have established with out disturbing them.
+Remove all perennial weed roots when preparing the soil, as its almost impossible to do so once the asparagus roots have established without disturbing them.

 Planting:

-Plants are usually supplied as 1yr old crowns, plant these 2½ft apart in trenches 6 inch deep, wide enough to accommodate the long thick succulent roots that should be spread out evenly, rows should be about 3ft apart.
+Plants are usually supplied as 1yr old crowns, plant these 2½ft apart in trenches 6 inches deep, wide enough to accommodate the long thick succulent roots that should be spread out evenly, rows should be about 3ft apart.

-Back fill the trench half way up, and continue to do so through the summer as the plant grows.
+Backfill the trench halfway up, and continue to do so through the summer as the plant grows.

 General Care: